FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ---
 layout: advice
-title: Modern Guide to OAuth
-description: No just another OAuth tutorial.
+title: Modern Guide to OAuth description: No just another OAuth tutorial.
 This guide walks you through all of the real use-cases of OAuth in clear and simple detail.
 image: advice/oauth-device-authorization-article.png
 author: Brian Pontarelli
 category: OAuth
 date: 2020-10-06
 dateModified: 2020-10-06
 ---

+# TODO

+* Add refresh token handling and code
+* Convert all request uses to fetch or some other API
+* Test code
+* Make diagrams
+* Make images

 I know what you are thinking, is this really another guide to OAuth 2.0?
 Well, yes and no. This guide is different than most of the others out there because it covers all of the ways that we actually use OAuth.
 It also covers all of the details you need to be an OAuth expert without reading all the specifications or writing your own OAuth server.